Earthquake cycle: Observations

-So far, complete earthquake cycles have barely been recorded, and Geodetic & Geology data becomes key source for the analysis of different stages in an earthquake cycle.
+So far, complete earthquake cycles have barely been recorded, and geodetic and geology data become key sources for the analysis of different stages in an earthquake cycle.

 Geodetic measurement

 Geodetic measurements are important tools to verify the interseismic stage stress accumulation and postseismic stage stress redistribution in earthquake cycles.
 For example, the GPS data collected in the past few decades has shown steady strain accumulations for the San Andreas fault system and continuous surface uplift of the Nankai subduction zone's overriding plate caused by the stress accumulation.
 Analysis of the slip rate on the southern San Andreas fault system with the interferometric radar (InSAR) technology also suggests that this fault may be approaching the end of its interseismic stage.
 A significant amount of aseismic slow slip and creep during the interseismic period has also been discovered on both subduction zones and continental faults through GPS and InSAR measurements.

 Geologic evidence

 Geological surveys are another method used to uncover ancient earthquake reoccurrences.
 The multiple offsets of the stream channels across the San Andreas fault at Wallace creek on Carrizo Plain is the classic evidence of fault rupture recurrence.
 Once an earthquake happened, the stream across the fault was cut off, leaving the offset channel abandoned, and a new channel forms.
 A set of abandoned channels has been discovered and is believed to be the remains of multiple ancient earthquake cycles.
 The sediment record is another key clue to finding ancient earthquakes.
 Examples are the coastal-uplift records of Muroto point near the Nankai subduction zone, caused by repeated megathrust earthquakes over many centuries; coastal uplift and tsunami records near the Hikurangi subduction margin, caused by 10 potential subduction earthquakes in the past 7000 years; and sediment accumulation recorded by 24 successive earthquakes on the strike-slip Alpine fault in the past 8000 years.
 Three repeated continental earthquakes in the Mongolia within the past 50,000 years have also been discovered from sediment-layer offset and growth records.